 Participants in receipt of other forms of income support payment from the Department of Social Protection must contact the appropriate scheme area in that Department to confirm if they may retain such payments while on the course.
 See the Frequently Asked Questions (FAQ) section on www.springboardcourses.ie for more information.

-Suitably qualified or, in line with the policy for Recognition of Prior Learning (RPL) of the higher education provider, someone with sufficient relevant experiential learning is eligible to participate on a full-time Level 8 ICT skills conversion course regardless of employment status and regardless of whether or not s/he is in receipt of income support.
 Tuition fees are waived for all successful applicants.
 The academic entry criteria for admission to courses funded through the initiative is determined by each participating higher education provider.
-However it is essential that applicants assigned a place are capable of attaining the requisite (level 8) proficiency in high-level ICT skills within one year.
+However, it is essential that applicants assigned a place are capable of attaining the requisite (level 8) proficiency in high-level ICT skills.